-Whether you favor natural make up or love to make a statement with your eyes, lips and cheeks, there’s no wrong way to create your look.
-Work a brush like the pros do with these make up artist tips that every woman should know.
+Whether you favor natural makeup or want a complete makeover, there’s no wrong way to create your look.
+Work a brush like the pros do with these makeup artist tips that every woman should know.

 Make lip color last longer by layering products.
 Start by lining and filling in the entire lip with pencil.
 Next, apply lipstick and blot.
 Dust translucent powder over the lips, and apply a final coat of lipstick.
 Add gloss in the center of the bottom lip to make your mouth pop.

 Related article: How To Make Pink Lips Work On Anyone

 When shopping for foundation, test a few shades on your jaw area and wait 30 minutes before making a decision.
 Some make up formulas change color when they react with your skin’s pH.

 Haven’t mastered a steady hand?
 Try these makeup tips!
 Instead of applying liquid eye liner in one fell swoop, dot the tip along your lashes.
 Connect the dots to create a perfectly straight line every time.

 Related article: The Beginner’s Guide To Liquid Liner

 Create a gorgeous glow using illuminator.
 Swipe a liquid or powder highlighter on the tops of your cheekbones, the Cupid’s bow above your lips and down the bridge of your nose.
 The slight sheen will add subtle dimension to your face.

 Dirty brushes cause make up to go on splotchy because product builds up on the bristles.
 Wash your most-used brushes (foundation, concealer, eye shadow) weekly with water and gentle baby shampoo.
 Reshape the bristles and let the brushes dry flat, since water can damage the glue that holds the brush head in place.